U.S. tech startups fight sexual harassment with tougher policies

 "We wanted to create a culture of inclusion and respect supported by board members who shared those values," said Bergman, whose company's technology helps companies meet compliance mandates, in an email.
 "That's why we created a mechanism that forces an investor to replace the assigned director on our board should sexual harassment occur."

-Bergman proposed Integris' anti-harassment clause after she witnessed an accusation first-hand.
+Bergman witnessed a sexual harassment complaint first-hand.
 In her last days as a principal at the Seattle venture capital firm Ignition Partners in March 2016, Bergman received an email accusing a partner of publicly groping a 20-year-old staffer at a happy hour event.

 That partner, Frank Artale, resigned as managing director this week at Ignition's request after it "learned of a complaint of misconduct" on July 5, the firm said late Tuesday, citing that allegation and the 2016 incident.